ManIkWeet/BsfEditor/readme.md

 **Bsf Editor**

-A simple tool to create, read, update and delete Carmageddon: Max Damage's .BSF (BinaryStringFormat) files.3
+A simple tool to create, read, update and delete Carmageddon: Max Damage's .BSF (BinaryStringFormat) files.

 **Where exe?**
 1. Go to the "Actions" tab